Halloween in France

 Le Petit Robert (compare prices) and Le Grand Robert (buy direct) both define Halloween as a Canadian holiday.
 However, Le Petit Larousse (compare prices) says Halloween is a children's holiday of Anglo-Saxon origin, and thusimplies the possibility of Halloween being celebrated in France.

-Halloween originated in the British Isles out of the Pagan Celtic celebration of Samhain.
+Halloween originated in what is now Ireland out of the Pagan Celtic celebration of Samhain.
 On this day, it was believed that spirits rose from the dead and mingled with the living.
 The Celts left food at their doors to lure good spirits and wore masks to scare off the evil ones.
 The Romans who invaded England added a few of their own traditions to the celebration of Samhain - celebrating the end of the harvest and honoring the dead.

 Centuries later, the Roman Catholic church established November 1st as All Saint's Day (la Toussaint), in celebration of saints who do not have their own holy day.
 This was done in part to detract attention from the pagan celebration of Samhain, but it didn't work.
 The celebrations on the eve of All Saint's Day continued evolving, and during the Irish immigration of the 1840s, Halloween found its way to the United States, where it developed over time into the children's holiday that we know today.